If you’re not willing to spend money to secure money, you don’t have enough money worth securing in the first place.

 One of the best and most popular hardware wallets currently available in the market.
 Let’s examine how this hardware wallet gets setup.

 After receiving your Ledger Nano S hardware wallet, you will notice that it doesn’t come with any so called tamper proof seal or stickers.
-Unlike the Trezor, your ledger doesn’t come with a standard security seal because you have to initialize your device before even using it.
+Your ledger doesn’t come with a standard security seal because you have to initialize your device before even using it.
 Since your Ledger has to be connected to the Ledger Application upon setting up, your device will be checked to determine its authenticity.

-If your device is recognised by the application, it means it is a genuine ledger product.
+If your device is recognized by the application, it means it is a genuine ledger product.

 Once you open your box, the materials you will see inside include; ledger, a USB cable, a key chain, an instruction card, a recovery card, a lanyard, and a pair of Ledger Nano S Wallets.